Why Do Bank Reconciliations?

 Bank Reconciliation Reports

-You can access your current Bank Reconciliation Report from the Report Screen under Other Reports.
+You can access your current Bank Reconciliation Report from the Report screen under Other Reports.
 Your bank reconciliation history is available from the Bank Reconciliation screen.
-You can select the End Date of the period you wish to see to open or print the Bank Reconciliation report for that period.
+You can select the end date of the period you wish to see to open or print the bank reconciliation report for that period.

-Book Balance vs Bank Balance
+Book Balance vs. Bank Balance

 You may notice that you have a list of uncleared transactions on your Bank Reconciliation Report.
 They’ll most likely be included in your reconciliation the following month.
-They also help you identify potential difference between your Bank Balance and Book Balance.
+They also help you identify potential differences between your Bank Balance and Book Balance.

-The term book balance refers to the amount shown in the organization’s records.
+Book Balance refers to the amount shown in the organization’s records.
 For example, the book balance listed in your current accounting solution as of June 30 refers to the balance in the general ledger account Cash or Checking Account.

 It is typical for a bank balance to not agree with the amount in the organization’s records since some checks written will not have cleared yet or some money received may not have appeared yet on the bank statement.
 When you perform a bank reconciliation, you identify these uncleared transactions and ensure all cleared transactions were entered correctly.